BxCppDev/BxBoostSerializationTests/test1/README.rst

     Boost version, in the case of a broken format of the input working string buffer.

+  So my understanding is that this issue has nothing to do with the flushing of the streams.

 * ``test1a.cxx``   :  This  is a fixed version of the   program  provided   by ``steronydh``                                                  at https://github.com/boostorg/serialization/issues/82

 * ``test1b.cxx``   :  This   reproduces   the   program  provided   by
   ``tsondergaard``                                                  at